 5. Mid-action drop

-Subject: A figure mid-fall through bright sky, arms spread.
+Subject: A figure mid-fall through a bright sky, arms spread.

-Action: Falls past camera while looking directly at lens, calm
+Action: Falls past camera while looking directly at the lens, calm

 expression.